-4. Compiling the Project for the Target
+Compiling the project for the target

 The first thing that we need to do is to compile the project for the target.
 This means that we will be cross compiling the code which we already have been testing with the simulator, using an assembler, a C-compiler and a linker.
-There are a number of such tools available and unfortunately they are not all compatible in every aspect, even if ANSI compatible.
+There are a number of such tools available and unfortunately they are not all compatible in very aspect, even if ANSI compatible.
 Basically there is always the chore of getting the thing to reset from the reset vector, meaning that the start-up code must be available and at the correct location.
 Then there are specialities concerning how we force certain code or variables to certain addresses or regions and how we need to define interrupts routines so that they are handled correctly.
 Sometimes there is also need for some special assembler code which does such things as setting the stack pointer or enabling and disabling interrupts.